Passer au contenu

 Tuition will vary according to your status, whether you are an international student or of Canadian nationality.

-For tuition details, please visit this page (in French only).
+For tuition details, please visit this page or use the cost calculator (tuition reference pages in French only).

-Other fees are charged (approximately $600/semester) to all students enrolled at Université de Montréal.
-For details, please visit this page (in French only).
+Other fees are charged (approximately $670/term) to all students enrolled at Université de Montréal.
+For details, please visit this page.

-For scholarships and financial aid, please consult these links (in French only):
+For scholarships and financial aid, please consult these links:

 Scholarships and Financial aid from the US and other Canadian provinces